Xenea Governance Overview

 At the moment, there is no clear manual on how to handle contentious proposals.
 Protocol developers do not have the means to force people to upgrade their networks and will usually avoid implementing proposals that would outweigh the interests of the community as a whole.

 In addition to the security of the Xenea network, the protocol developers emphasize the value of application/tool developers and users.
 This is due to the perspective application/tool developers and users on Xenea make the ecosystem more attractive to other stakeholders.
-Furthermore, the CKP needs to be implemented for all clients managed by different teams.
+Furthermore, the XKP needs to be implemented for all clients managed by different teams.
 Therefore, as part of this process, it is important to convince and gain buy-in from protocol developers and community members of the valuable protocol changes which will help end users while solving security issues.

 Currently, Xenea will adopt a policy of not intervening in the event of a bug in a contract or loss of funds in order to maintain the trusted neutrality of the system.

-*The CKP process began
+*The XKP process began

 Last updated